amida-tech/blue-button/lib/parser/cms/README.md

 + 6/10/14 Finish writing tests, start on demographics, get to the halfway point with demographics
   * Finished writing most tests, started on demographics.
 + 6/11/14 Finish writing parser for demographics, start on Allergies
-+ 6/12/14 STart on another section, try to finish it in a day
++ 6/12/14 Start on another section, try to finish it in a day
 + 6/13/14 Start on another section, try to finish it in a day

 +At the end of the week, I should have testing finished and the parser parsing three sections almost perfectly.